Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 The hypothesis investigated in the first half of this project is:

-“The Russian invasion of Ukraine caused an increase in the cost of energy bills in England”
+“The Russian invasion of Ukraine caused an increase in the cost of energy bills in England.”

 ### Future Policy